-Another element that attracts bees to you is sweet perfumes.
+Another element that attracts bees to you is sweet perfume.
 Avoid using such perfumes to avoid getting stung by bees.

 What triggers bees to attack humans?

 Generally, honey bees sting only to defend their nest or colony.
 But that does not exclude stings outside the nest whenever they are disturbed.
-Honey bees die after stinging you and they leave the stinger in your skin.
+Honey bees die after stinging you, and they leave the stinger on your skin.
 They sacrifice their lives to defend the colony.

 Expect a group attack if any of your activities disturb the beehive directly or indirectly.
 Therefore, keep your children and pets as far as possible from the hive.